ManchesterRoboticsLtd/TE3001B_Robotics_Foundation/README.md

 * Classes: Monday and Thursday  (1 – 3 PM) / 5 Weeks
 * Starts: 13 February.
 * Ends: 17 March
-* ZOOM Link Classes: Alejandro TBD
+* ZOOM Link Classes: TBD

 ## General Requirements
 General requirements.
 Please be aware that a set of requirements especific for each session will be shown in each session subsection (Some items may be repeated).